stanford-rc/globus.stanford.edu/server/install.md

 * Contact information for the people who will be maintaining the Globus Connect server(s).

-* Confirmation that you will only use Globus for Low or Medium Risk data.
+* Confirmation that you will only use Globus for Low or Moderate Risk data.

 Once submitted, you should hear back within two business days.
 In the mean time, you should continue setup!